 Counsel refers to the inter-personal dialogue between a counsellor and an athlete to support their gradual realisation of dual career measures.
 In the EU, this type of service is delivered by a variety of practitioners: career counsellors, lifestyle advisors, athlete development managers, (sport) psychologists or pedagogic personnel of sport or education institutions.
 This professional service equals a big responsibility of the practitioner as it spans a series of tasks such as:

 assisting personal orientation,

 These tasks must be applied to the complex individual context of an athletic career’s phases and transitions.
 This life world of an athlete appears highly dynamic and (in most cases) entails a variety of demanding changes and setbacks.

 Promoting the whole-person-athlete

-The leader of the STARTING 11 Counsel Expert Group which is responsible for building the tools, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of the project’s approach:
+The leader of the expert group Counsel, Wolfgang Stockinger (TW1N), grants us a first insight into the philosophy of their approach:

 “Our tools will root in basic principles of humanistic psychology.
 This teaching comes with a person-centered, valuing and resource-oriented approach.
-It interprets a person (an athlete) as a subjectively free and responsible architect of self.
-In our view, the whole-person-athlete appears in multiple contexts of life, longing for meaning, self-efficacy, competence, autonomy and social belonging.
-Thus, the STARTING 11 tools shall act both empowering to the practitioner and the athlete.”
+It interprets a person (an athlete) as a subjectively free and responsible architect of self.”